 - Registered dock worker

 Please note that the above have exceptions.
-You can find more details at this .Gov webpage.
 If you believe your employment has ended because of the fact you had an accident at work, our advisors could assess your eligibility to claim.
 Please call our team today for further advice.

 Have You Been Wrongfully Dismissed?